 Another option is Mobile Guardian, which is a wearable medical alert watch, which communicates over AT&T’s 3G network, and includes GPS location data so you can be found in an emergency.
 The watch is also good for everyday use, and additional features include weather forecasts, and SMS communications.

 The mobile medical alert service

 Looking for a medical alert service for an active senior on the go, without a bulky base station?
 Then Lively Mobile Plus from Great Call has you covered.

 The heart of this service is the pendant, suitable to wear on the neck or clip to a pocket, which features GPS technology to determine location, a fall detector that automatically calls for help in a fall event, and is waterproof.
 Backing up the service are certified agents who are “trained in emergency procedures,” and have the fastest agent response time as determined by the Good Housekeeping Research Institute.

-The pendant costs $37.49, plus an activation fee for the hardware.
-There is also a monthly fee that starts at $19.99 monthly for the Basic Plan, and goes up to $34.99 per month for the Ultimate Plan that includes device replacement and fall detection.
+The pendant costs $49.99, plus a monthly fee that starts at $24.99 monthly for the Basic Plan, and goes up to $34.99 per month for the Ultimate Plan that includes device replacement and fall detection.